Aécio Neves

-Aécio Neves da Cunha (Note: He should be called/styled Mr. Neves da Cunha, however, due to the fame of his maternal grandfather, he is best known only as Mr. Neves.) (/pt-BR/; born 10 March 1960) is a Brazilian economist, politician and former president of the Brazilian Social Democracy Party (PSDB).
+Aécio Neves da Cunha (Note: He should be called/styled Mr. Neves da Cunha, however, due to the fame of his maternal grandfather, he is best known only as Mr. Neves.) (/pt-BR/; born 10 March 1960) is a Brazilian economist, politician and president of the Brazilian Social Democracy Party (PSDB).
 He was the 17th Governor of Minas Gerais from 1 January 2003 to 31 March 2010, and is currently a member of the Brazilian Chamber of Deputies.
 He lost in the runoff presidential election against Dilma Rousseff in 2014.

 Biography

 Born in Belo Horizonte in the state of Minas Gerais, Neves was the youngest governor in the state's history.
 He began his political career as a personal secretary of his grandfather, Tancredo Neves, who was elected President of Brazil in 1985, but died before taking office.
 Aécio Neves served the World Federation of Democratic Youth in 1985 and four terms as an elected deputy for the Brazilian Social Democracy Party in the Federal Chamber of Deputies from 1 February 1987 to 14 December 2002, representing Minas Gerais.
 He was also President of the Chamber of Deputies in 2001/02.

 As governor, Aécio Neves introduced the "Management Shock", a set of sweeping reforms designed to bring the state budget under control by reducing government expenditure and promoting investment.
 Having been tipped as a potential candidate for the Brazilian Presidential elections in 2010, Neves announced his intention to stand aside from the race at the end of 2009.
 He ran for the Brazilian Federal Senate instead, and was elected a Senator representing the State of Minas Gerais.
 He took office as a Senator of the Republic on 1 February 2011.

 Aécio was a columnist at Brazilian newspaper Folha de S.Paulo until June 2014.
 On 5 October 2014, he received the second largest number of votes (at 34%) in the Brazilian presidential election, placing him in the runoff election to be held on 26 October 2014, against the first place candidate and former Brazilian president, Dilma Rousseff, who received 42% of the votes.